arichtman/www.richtman.au/content/blog/right-sizing-k8s-workloads-with-vpa.md

 Memory requests are not compressible on Kubernetes, though are served also by cgroups.

 Workloads may consume more than they request, provided the resources are a) available on the node, and b) not in excess of the specificied resource limits.
-This means workloads can affect node-critical processes like the operating system or the kubelet, kube-proxy, etc.
+This means workloads can affect other workloads (noisy neighbours).
+This includes node-critical processes like the operating system or the kubelet, kube-proxy, etc.
+Though critical processes _should_ bet set with Quality-of-Service (QoS) of `Guaranteed`.

 Requests are also crucial information for scheduler bin-packing.
 If a workload has no indication of what it needs to run, it's impossible for the scheduler to efficiently and safely pack the nodes.